-CPPO-OPM has held discussions with Police and MOJ about providing this information but it is not available this year.
+CPPO-OPM has held discussions with Police and MOJ about providing this information with information provided for 2017-2018..
 Currently there are inconsistencies in the way data is collected and recorded by the two agencies.
-Both agencies are working to improve the quality of their data including better recording of the progress of an offence from initial reporting, charging, and resolution through the court system as well as correct recording of names to mitigate the use of aliases.
+Both agencies are working to improve the